PeterMeas/linux-kernel-development/README.md

 ## Testing Methodology

-All projects follow a consistent testing approach:
+The kernel module was developed with a consistent testing approach:
 1. Write detailed specifications first
 2. Implement TAP-compliant tests that exercise edge cases
 3. Write code to satisfy tests